Supporting those with additional needs and neurodiversity

-Scouting is designed to be flexible to support all young people to take part, achieve and reach their full potential.
-When joining a Section, the young person is joining the Group and should be encouraged to progress through Scouting with their peers.
+Scouts is designed to be flexible to support all members to take part, achieve and reach their full potential.
+When joining a Section, the young person is joining the Group and should be encouraged to progress through Scouts with their peers.

-Further information is available on reasonable adjustments and working in partnership with parents and carers to identify young people's needs and plan support strategies within the Policy and Approach pages.
 A positive and open relationship with parents and/or carers is vital to support inclusive Scouting.
-The more information the leadership team have, the better equipped they are to support the full participation of young people with additional needs and disabilities.
+The more information the volunteer team have, the better equipped they are to support the full participation of young people with additional needs and neurodiversity.

-In this section, you can also find further information on the following topics which are particularly relevant to Section Leaders, and other adult volunteers directly involved in delivering the Programme to young people:
+In this section, you can also find further information on the following topics which are particularly relevant to adult volunteers directly involved in delivering the Programme to young people:

 Cognition and Learning

 This sections includes information about how we best support young people with Cognition and learning needs.
 These include:Discover how you can support cognition and learning

 This sections includes information about how we best support young people with Communication and interaction needs.
 These include:Learn more about communication and interaction

 Social, Emotional and Mental Health

 This sections includes information about how we best support young people with Social, Emotional and Mental Health needs.
 These include: